-A group of textile fibres that is even more interesting than biodegradability is the concept of ‘sustainability’.
-By definition, sustainable living is taking no more potentially renewable resources from the natural world than be replenished and not overloading capacity of the environment to cleanse and renew itself by natural processes.
-Resources are sustainable if they cannot be utilized; oil resources, for example, are gradually decreasing whereas the wind harnessed to produce energy continuously.
-In terms of fibres, a sustainable fibre is one that ideally involves completely renewable energy in its production and non-fossil-fuel-derived energy in the production processes.
+A group of textile fibres that is even more interesting than biodegradability is the concept of “sustainability”.
+Sustainable living is taking no more potentially renewable resources from the natural world than be replenished and not overloading capacity of the environment to cleanse and renew itself by natural processes.
+Resources are sustainable if they utilised; oil resources, for example, are gradually decreasing whereas the wind harnessed to produce energy continuously.
+In terms of fibres, a durable thread is one that ideally involves completely renewable energy in its production and non-fossil-fuel-derived energy in the production processes.
 Renewable sources of polymeric fabrics as well offer an answer to maintaining sustainable development of economically and ecologically suitable technology.

-- Provide an equal function to the product or service replaces, and performs better or as well.
+- Provide a similar function to the product or service replaces and performs better or as well

 - A competitive price range or lower